splicebox/Jutils/README.md

         --prefix        add prefix to the output file name --out-dir       specify the output directory
 ```
 The command above creates Venn diagram representations of gene sets from multiple TSV files, corresponding to multiple tools or comparisons.
 User can filter the values by delta PSI, p-value, q-values with options `--dpsi`, `--p-value`, `--q-value`.
-Alternatively, the TSV file can include *additional* filters to apply to individual files.
+Additionally, the TSV file can include filters to apply to individual files.
 The format of the TSV file list is shown [below](#inputoutput).

 #### Usage customized by program